dicepencilpaper/emprise/A Daring Emprise V2.md

 | Brutal       | 2             |
 | Unattainable | 1             |

- The *action target (AT)* column for each difficulty level determines the highest value that needs to be rolled to succeed at an action.
-For example, for an *average* action, you would succeed on a roll of 1-5, while for an *unattainable* action, only a 1 would succeed.
+ The *action target (AT)* column for each difficulty level determines the highest value that needs to be rolled to succeed.

+ For example, for an *average* action (which has an AT of 5), you would succeed on a roll of 1-5, while for an *unattainable* action (AT 1), only a 1 would succeed.
 It is expected that tasks that could be considered easier than average will succeed automatically, unless your adventurer is trying to perform under stressful or difficult circumstances.
 At that point, the coordinator will determine an appropriate difficulty level for the action.

 ## Combat

-Actual combat consists of multiple actions taking place simultaneously.
-However, this is extremely difficult (if not impossible) to achieve in a game.
-Therefore, we will use a system composed of *rounds* and *turns*, with the order set through *initiative*.
+In real life, combat consists of multiple actions taking place almost simultaneously.
+However, this is extremely difficult (if not impossible) to achieve in a tabletop game.
+Therefore, we will slice time and movement using a system composed of *rounds* and *turns*, with the order of events set through *initiative*.

 ### Initiative